-Site Elimination Reason Donegal Bay (Murvagh) SAC Donegal bay direct distance over land is 13.5km from the (RoI) plan area boundary.
-While there is a theoretical pathway for impacts from industrial/combustion (15km Screening), the Lough Nageage SAC (RoI) conservation objectives do not identify aerial emissions as a threat to the qualifying features.
+Site Elimination Reason Donegal Bay (Murvagh) SAC (Rol) Donegal bay direct distance over land is 13.5km from the plan area boundary.
+While there is a theoretical pathway for impacts from industrial/combustion sources (15km Screening), the conservation objectives do not identify aerial emissions as a threat to the qualifying features.
 There cannot be any impact on any terrestrial site selection features for the SAC and the separation distance via marine waters means that there cannot be any impact on intertidal or other marine mammal features.
-It is not conceivable that the Plan Strategy could undermine the conservation objectives for these sites.
-Donegal Bay SPA (RoI) Birds from these SPA populations could forage in the plan area.
-However, as the plan does not include any new Lough Derg (Donegal) SPA (Rol) designated land uses at this stage of the LDP that could Lough Deng (Donegal) SFA (Not) impact on designated sites or functionally linked land, effects on mobile species from these sites, can reasonably be Pettigo Plateau Nature Reserve SPA (RoI) excluded.
-It is not conceivable that the Plan Strategy could undermine the conservation objectives for these sites.
-3.7.(1.0.)
+It is not conceivable that the Plan Strategy could undermine the conservation objectives for this site, therefore it has been excluded from further assessment.